-- (1) Audit fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, the review of our condensed consolidated financial statements included in our quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees billed for services related to financial accounting and due diligence services performed during fiscal 2014. - (3) Tax fees consist of fees billed for tax advisory services principally pertaining to a fiscal 2015 acquisition and a foreign tax credit analysis performed during fiscal 2015, transfer pricing analyses performed in both fiscal 2015 and 2014 and tax due diligence services performed in fiscal 2014. - (4) All other fees consist of fees billed for non-audit assurance services rendered for the review of financial data provided to certain strategic partners.
+- (1) Audit fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, the review of our condensed consolidated financial statements included in our quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Tax fees consist of fees billed for tax advisory services principally pertaining to a fiscal 2015 acquisition and certain transfer pricing analyses. - (3) All other fees consist of fees billed for non-audit assurance services rendered for the review of financial data provided to certain strategic partners.